Feo's Stuff

 !!!UNFAIR RACIAL CLICHÉ ALERT!!!:

-The Unfair Racial Cliche Alert counts even if you hire a white person to play a minority, as was the case with actor Jenette Goldstein (NEAR DARK), who played Private Vasquez.
+The Unfair Racial Cliche Alert counts even if you hire a white person to play a non-white, as was the case with actor Jenette Goldstein (NEAR DARK), who played Private Vasquez.

 For a complete list, go to UNFAIR RACIAL CLICHÉ ALERT.
 But BEWARE, there are SPOILERS.